 Types of Cancer: Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
+See section 2.5 for specific areas of emphasis.

 Priority Populations: The age of the priority population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines (eg, US Preventive Services Task Force [USPSTF], American Cancer Society, American College of Physicians).